TamarBeNahum/shop_project/README.md

 ## Setup

 ### Backend
-1. Configure `application.properties` to your SQL connection
+1. Configure the `application.properties` file with your SQL Server connection details
 2. run the application

 ### Frontend